The Basics of Reallocations and Change Orders

 Reallocation is the transfer of project funds from one line item to the other.
 Since change orders are so common, loan agreements often include contingency funds in the budget designed to address change order scenarios.
 In case of a change order, the funds will then be reallocated from the contingency funds to the line item(s) defined by the change order.
 Ideally, these funds will be sufficient to cover the additional costs of change orders.

 Negotiating the terms of reallocation is one of the touchiest aspects of the loan agreement.
-Naturally, the loanee will wish for more flexibility in the use of contingency funds, while the lender will wish to maintain a great degree of control over how the funds are used.
-In order to ensure that the contingency funds are not exhausted before the project is completed, the lender will sometimes tie the amount of contingency funds approved for a change order to the project’s completion percentage.
-In other words, the lender will only approve the percentage of the contingency funds equal to the percentage of completed work.
+Naturally, the borrower will wish for more flexibility in the use of contingency funds, while the capital partner will wish to maintain a great degree of control over how the funds are used.
+In order to ensure that the contingency funds are not exhausted before the project is completed, the capital partner will sometimes tie the amount of contingency funds approved for a change order to the project’s completion percentage.
+In other words, the capital partner will only approve the percentage of the contingency funds equal to the percentage of completed work.

-It is in the best interest of all involved parties that a loan agreement is comprehensive and meticulous in its realistic assessment of the project’s total budget, including the anticipation of changes to the project and detailed mechanisms for addressing these changes.
+A loan agreement should be comprehensive and meticulous in its realistic assessment of the project’s total budget, including the anticipation of changes to the project and detailed mechanisms for addressing these changes.

-A realistic assessment of the project’s total cost should be performed and should not only include the construction work, but also all accompanying costs (safety measures, material storage, insurances, taxes, etc.) The project location and its natural suitability for the project should also be under intense scrutiny in order to avoid any potential problems further down the road.
-The same goes for contractor bids and ensuring that you know the exact amount and quality of work you will get for the price before you make a choice.
+A realistic assessment of the project’s total cost should be performed and should not only include the construction work but also all accompanying costs (safety measures, material storage, insurance, taxes, etc.) The project location and its natural suitability for the project should also be under scrutiny in order to avoid any potential problems further down the road.
+Contractor bids should be evaluated for quality before making a selection.

 You should also ensure a clear line of communication between all involved parties.
-Mistakes often arise from misunderstandings and lack of complete information, and it is essential for the project’s success that everyone is on the same page.
-Construction loan management software like Rabbet can help with this.
+Mistakes often arise from misunderstandings and lack of complete information, and it's essential for the project’s success that everyone is on the same page.
+Communication and planning go a long way in minimizing the change orders involved in a project.